derdam/svelte-graphpad/README.md

 # svelte graphpad

-An interactive graph editor written in Svelte with Vis.js Based on svelte template below.
+An interactive graph editor written in Svelte with Vis.js based on svelte template below.

 ---